-[(Lost Opportunity Cost (LOC)) Deviation (Five Minute Real-time LMP at generator bus) - Total Opportunity Cost Offer] / 12
+[(Lost Opportunity Cost (LOC)) Deviation (Five Minute Real-time LMP at generator bus) - Total Lost Opportunity Cost Offer] / 12

 - The LOC Deviation is the difference between the generating resource's Desired MW output using the Final Offer based on the five minute real-time LMP at the generator's bus and the generating resources actual output.
-The Desired MW output is adjusted for any effective regulation or synchronized reserve assignments and is limited to the lesser of the unit's economic maximum, the stability limit in effect or the unit's maximum output as specified in the Interconnection Service Agreement.
-If a unit does not have an Interconnection Service Agreement with PJM, the Desired MW is limited to the lesser of the unit's economic maximum or the economic maximum adjusted by the stability limit in effect. - Total Lost Opportunity Cost Offer is the five minute interval offer integrated under the applicable offer curve for the LOC Deviation where the applicable offer curve is the greater of the Committed Offer or the Final Offer for each hour of the Operating Day.
+The Desired MW output is adjusted for any reduction in MW due to regulation, secondary reserve, or synchronized reserve assignments and is limited to the lesser of the unit's economic maximum, the stability limit in effect or the unit's maximum output as specified in the Generation Interconnection Agreement.
+If a unit does not have an Generation Interconnection Agreement with PJM, the Desired MW is limited to the lesser of the unit's economic maximum or the economic maximum adjusted by the stability limit in effect. - Total Lost Opportunity Cost Offer is the five minute interval offer integrated under the applicable offer curve for the LOC Deviation where the applicable offer curve is the greater of the Committed Offer or the Final Offer for each hour of the Operating Day.